Again Consider Equation 699 and the Definitions of

 We analyzed two data sets to examine how partition scheme selection affects evolutionary inferences.
 Because some details of our ML interpretation and partition option procedures differ from those of the previous studies, our results take minor differences from the previous ones.
 Even so, our emphasis hither is non on these differences simply is instead on how partition scheme choice is affected past the pick of information criterion and how downstream evolutionary analyses are affected by partition option.

 Instance ane: Li et al. (2008) analyzed 10 protein-coding genes of 56 ray-finned fish taxa.
 By separating each protein-coding gene into iii codon positions, they started with a possible 30-partition scheme.
-They and then performed hierarchical clustering to generate candidate schemes with 29, 28, equation M270, 2, 1 partitions.
-Although the number of possible ways to partition xxx items is the Bell Number (Bong 1934) equation M271 and this is far more than 30, we considered only the xxx schemes from hierarchical clustering that Li et al. (2008) reported.
+They and then performed hierarchical clustering to generate candidate schemes with 29, 28, , 2, 1 partitions.
+Although the number of possible ways to partition xxx items is the Bell Number (Bong 1934)

 For each of these 30 schemes with the AIC and with the BIC, our analyses allowed different commutation models for different partitions by invoking the "models = all" options of PartitionFinder (Lanfear et al. 2012).
 This differs from the Li et al. (2008) analysis that assumed the GTR+Grand model for all partitions in all schemes.
-We as well considered the AICequation M272 and the BICequation M273 for the xxx candidate sectionalisation schemes.
-All analyses with these two information criteria causeless the Neighbor-joining tree topology reported by the MEGA software (Tamura et al. 2013) when the 30 possible partitions of the Li et al. (2008) data were concatenated and then analyzed with the TN93 substitution model.
+We as well considered the AIC and the BIC

-Our AICequation M274 and BICequation M275 analyses assumed that all partitions in each candidate scheme evolved according to a GTR substitution model with four detached-gamma categories of charge per unit heterogeneity among sites.
+analyses assumed that all partitions in each candidate scheme evolved according to a GTR substitution model with four detached-gamma categories of charge per unit heterogeneity among sites.
 Whereas Li et al. (2008) considered only the LBL parameterization, we considered both LBL and UBL parameterizations for the four data criteria with all candidate division schemes.

 Detailed results from applying the 4 information criteria to the Li et al. (2008) candidate partitions are given in Tables 1 through 4 of Supplementary Textile, Online Appendix available on Dryad at http://dx.doi.org/10.5061/damsel.qq586.
 Most of the results are not surprising.
-The AICequation M276 is more than prone to splitting than the AIC.
-Considering only the UBL parameterization, the AICequation M277 selects the 30-sectionalisation scheme while the AIC chooses the 21-division scheme.
-As well, the BICequation M278 is more prone to splitting than the BIC.
-When considering only the UBL parameterization, the BICequation M279 selects the 3-partition scheme while the BIC prefers the 2-partition scheme.
-These UBL results also confirm the expectation that the BIC and the BICequation M280 prefer fewer partitions than the AIC and the AICequation M281.
-This is because both the BIC and the BICequation M282 penalties involve the amount of data too equally the number of estimated parameters.
+The AIC is more than prone to splitting than the AIC.
+Considering only the UBL parameterization, the AIC

 The number of estimated parameters for the LBL parameterization is substantially less than for the UBL parameterization.
 This causes the LBL parameterization to tend to favor splitting more than the UBL parameterization.
 Among the LBL results, the BIC selects the 21-partition scheme whereas the other three information criteria all choose the 30-sectionalisation scheme.

-When both UBL and LBL parameterizations are considered for each of the 30 candidate schemes, the BIC selects the LBL with 21 partitions and 288 free parameters while the BICequation M283 selects the LBL with xxx partitions and 408 free parameters.
-For the same gear up of possible models, the AIC chooses the UBL with 21 partitions and 2486 free parameters while the AICequation M284 favors the UBL with 30 partitions and 3540 free parameters.
-All of these model choices are consistent with the AICequation M285 favoring splitting more than than the AIC, the BICequation M286 favoring splitting more than the BIC, and the BIC and the BICequation M287 both preferring fewer parameters than the AIC and the AICequation M288.
+When both UBL and LBL parameterizations are considered for each of the 30 candidate schemes, the BIC selects the LBL with 21 partitions and 288 free parameters while the BIC selects the LBL with xxx partitions and 408 free parameters.
+For the same gear up of possible models, the AIC chooses the UBL with 21 partitions and 2486 free parameters while the AIC

-Because the 30 candidate schemes were generated past hierarchical clustering, all 30 have a nesting/nested relationship for the UBL parameterization.
-That is, the equation M289– partitioning scheme is nested within the equation M290-partition scheme (equation M291).
+).
 The same applies for the LBL parameterization.
 These nesting relationships mean that the traditional (asymptotic) LRT can be practical.
 For both LBL and UBL parameterizations, the 30-sectionalization scheme is significantly meliorate than all others according to the likelihood ratio exam.
 In contrast, the 21-segmentation UBL scheme is selected by the AIC over the 30-partition UBL scheme and over all other candidate schemes.
 This emphasizes that the AIC score can produce results that are contradictory to the LRT.
-The AICequation M292 selects the 30-partition UBL scheme as the best among all candidates and it selects the 30-partition LBL as being the best LBL candidate.
-The consistency between the AICequation M293 and the LRT is non surprising given their close relationship.
+The AIC

 Ripplinger and Sullivan (2008) noted that model pick may touch on phylogeny estimation, specially for regions of an evolutionary tree that have low bootstrap support.
 Partitioning decisions are a type of model choice and our experience with partition pick coincides with Ripplinger and Sullivan's observation.
-For example, we considered the thirty-partitioning UBL scheme that was selected as optimal according to the AICequation M294 and the 21-partition UBL scheme that was preferred past the AIC.
+For example, we considered the thirty-partitioning UBL scheme that was selected as optimal according to the AIC and the 21-partition UBL scheme that was preferred past the AIC.
 While computational considerations motivated our decision to avoid intensively searching topology space when computing information criteria scores for the 30 candidate partitioning schemes, nosotros used the RAXML software (Stamatakis 2014) to more than carefully search among topologies for both the 21-partition UBL scheme and the xxx-partition UBL scheme.
 While the RAXML copse derived from these two schemes are topologically very similar, Figure 2 shows that the differences tend to occur in regions of the topologies with low bootstrap support.

 Different tree topologies for dissimilar sectionalisation schemes.
 ML tree topologies of 56 ray-finned fish group were reconstructed with the 30-partition (left) and 21-segmentation (right) schemes.
-These ii partition schemes are the best with the AICequation M295 and the AIC, respectively.
+These ii partition schemes are the best with the AIC and the AIC, respectively.
 The bootstrap support levels shown near each node are based upon 500 bootstrap replicates.
 The copse were inferred with the GTR exchange model and four categories of detached-gamma rate heterogeneity among sites.

 Case two: We analyzed four protein-coding mitochondrial genes and seven (six protein-coding and one noncoding) nuclear genes of 49 notothenioid fish grouping taxa.
 Colombo et al. (2015) focussed on the (possibly adaptive) radiation of the Antarctic clade, but our focus here is on partition pick.
 Every bit with Case 1, we used the "models = all" option and the tree topology provided by PartitionFinder for the AIC and the BIC calculations.
-For the AICequation M296 and the BICequation M297 calculations, we used the Neighbor-joining tree topology estimated with the TN93 substitution model (Tamura and Nei 1993) and the MEGA software (Tamura et al. 2013).
-Fixing this topology, nosotros obtained the AICequation M298 and the BICequation M299 scores for a GTR model with 4 discrete-gamma categories of rate heterogeneity.
+For the AIC and the BIC

 We first ran PartitionFinder (Lanfear et al. 2012) with the BIC and the UBL parameterization.
 The sectionalisation space was searched with the greedy option.
 Starting with 31 possible partitions (one for the noncoding gene and 1 per codon position for each of the 10 protein-coding genes), partitions were hierarchically merged until the best partition scheme (a iv-partition scheme) was plant co-ordinate to the BIC.
 Because the BIC tends to favor concatenation relative to the other data criteria, we decided to focus on the 28 candidate partition schemes that led PartitionFinder from the starting 31-sectionalization scheme to the four-partition scheme.
 The number of partitions in these 28 candidate schemes therefore range from 4 to 31.